jans108/jans108/README.md

 🎯 Actively working on enhancing my skills in C# and exploring the vast possibilities offered by the .NET and ASP.NET frameworks.
 Also I'm exploring EF Core and SQL.

 ⚙️ Interested in contributing to meaningful projects that align with my interests and goals.
+I'm looking for an internship to start my journey with commercial coding.

 ## Let's Connect!